jaksatomovic/rba/README.md

 ## API

-In order to test application easy we have swagger-ui and postman collections (one for rapid api and one for application itself).
+In order to test application easy we have swagger-ui and postman collections

 | File                                                   | PATH                                                    |
 |--------------------------------------------------------|---------------------------------------------------------|